 Jane Barnett: She was a very energetic woman in the 13th floor commune with a girl baby named Ceilidh.
 Jane came from an Ontario hick town but had squatted in London, England.
 She was quite macho and loved to give unsolicited advice.
 Once in a hallway she spoke to me and started lecturing me on my love life.
 I stopped her and said, "Listen stranger, you're not Ann Landers.
 I didn't ask for your advice on anything, so back off and mind your own business."
 She told me that she was appalled to discover one of the ingredients of her tooth paste was sugar.
 I recall dancing with her and she had more energy than any dancing partner I ever had.
 Coco Cromwell was a close second in the energy department.
 Jane evidently had a bad habit of destroying the relations of her friends.
 For example, both Doug Hutchings and King Bill blame Jane for losing Patsy Hutchings.
 Jane was a very strong dominant macho woman and a hick, and I do believe she influenced her friends (and anyone else she could) far too much, including choosing their friends for them.

-Walter Dmytrenko: He was an intellectual from Winnipeg who never hesitated to lecture and advise others.
+Walter Dmytrenko: He was an pseudo-intellectual from Winnipeg who never hesitated to lecture and advise others.
+His main fault was a severe "nose" problem because he was always asking virtual strangers inappropriate and personal questions.
+He could be an extremely annoying asshole.
 Walter first lived with Alex MacDonald in Rochdale and eventually moved into the dogmatic 13th Floor Commune.
 He was a self assured media type with a beard, and thick lensed eyeglasses.
 Before the building closed he moved into the co-op "House of Swine" of Rochdalian elite at 243 Albany Ave. with Jay Boldizsar, Mike Randell, Kevin O'Leary, and other bourgeois elitists who were too cowardly to be evicted.
-After he married he told me he was disappointed I did not attend his wedding.
+After he married he told me he was disappointed I did not attend his wedding to a Green Card.
 Then he moved to California, where he is now quite mellow and overly tolerant of motherfucking assholes.
-Walter is an easy-going diplomat, and he was perfect as President of the Toad Lane Tenants Association.
+In Rochdale he could be an extremely annoying asshole.
+But usually Walter was an easy-going diplomat, and he was perfect as President of the Toad Lane Tenants Association.

 Art Jacobs: He was an American who worked for the Alternative Press Center on the 6th floor and lived in the 13th floor commune.
 Art was a decent but dogmatic man I first met at Karma Food Co-op.
 We were friends until I asked to use his typewriter.
 He wanted to know what I was writing.
 Because he disapproved of it, he refused to loan his typewriter to me.
 I believe this was because of a sleazy scumbag named Jerry who was a bad influence on Art.
 He was a cynical beneficiary of Rochdale's so-called "Golden Age".
 When the money dried up Jerry departed, and proudly boasted that he stole expensive office items from the nearby O.I.S.E. building.
 FUCK YOU Art Jacobs!
 You are a narrow-minded fascist who had the nerve to work for the so-called "Alternative Press Center".
 It was typical of a dogmatic asshole in the 13th floor commune to ask what I would write if I loaned a typewriter.
 Nobody else would be that nosey and arrogant.
 The entire 13th floor commune belonged in the U.S.S.R.